TommyTU856/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
 In this project, our team collaborated to create four unique visualizations using Java Processing, with each section contributed by a different team member.
-Our chosen song is “Little Fluffy Clouds” by The Orb.
+Our chosen song is "Little Fluffy Clouds" by The Orb.
 The goal was to develop visualizations that respond dynamically to music, adjusting colours, shapes, and sizes based on the amplitude and frequency of the audio.
 To extract audio data from MP3 files, we utilized the Audio Minim library.

 The implementation consists of several classes and components, each serving a specific purpose: